 There seems to be a lot of fear that surrounds the topic of aging.
-I just turned 25 this year and a good number of my friends are the same age.
+I just turned 25 this year (as of 2009) and a good number of my friends are the same age.
 By normal standards this would be defined as a prime age, but even then some of my peers treat the topic of aging and impending birthdays with a sense of dread.
 For peoples who are older, the intensity of the feelings get stronger.
 Usually, those in their late 30s or 40s resign in jest.

 Gerascophobia – this is the fear of growing old or of old age.
 There are several symptoms, such as the following:

 - Irrational fear of growing old

 - Feeling of panic, anxiety, terror or dread